 In some cases, drunk driving accidents will result in fatal injuries.
 In such cases, a victim’s family may be able to file a wrongful death lawsuit against the drunk driver and the vendor or social host.

-It is important to note that Alabama Code § 6-5-71(b) establishes that if the drunk driver also dies, the action or right of action survives against their executor or administrator.
+It is important to note that Alabama law also says that if the drunk driver dies too, the action or right of action survives against their executor or administrator.
 However, accident victims only have a limited amount of time to pursue these claims.

-Alabama Code § 6-2-38 imposes a two-year statute of limitations on most injury claims.
+Alabama law imposes a two-year statute of limitations on most injury claims.
 Considering the extensive investigations that may be required in a drunk driving accident case, you should contact Farris, Riley & Pitt, LLP as soon as possible so you do not lose your ability to hold all negligent parties legally liable.

 Frequently Asked Questions

 Undoubtedly one of the most challenging aspects of any dram shop claim is proving that an adult of legal drinking age was already intoxicated when they were served alcohol.
 Virtually every establishment will claim that they had no idea how drunk the person actually was, whether true or not.
 In such cases, intoxication may be proven through a combination of direct and circumstantial evidence.
-Farris, Riley & Pitt, LLP may be able to obtain bar tabs that show exactly how much alcohol was consumed and the time period in which it was consumed.
+Farris, Riley & Pitt, LLP may have the ability to obtain bar tabs that show precisely how much alcohol was consumed and the time period during which it was consumed.
 Toxicology experts can testify as to how such amounts should have been indicative of intoxication.
 In other cases, witnesses may have seen the drunk driver while they were at the establishment and can offer similar testimony.

 Drunk Driving Accident Statistics

-Contact a Birmingham Drunk Driving Accident Attorney Today
+Contact a Drunk Driving Accident Attorney In Birmingham Today

-The lawyers of Farris, Riley & Pitt, LLP have more than 100 years of combined legal experience handling these types of cases.
-We are well aware of the challenges victims face in recovering compensation for their injuries, and we know to overcome those challenges.
+The drunk driving accident lawyers of Farris, Riley & Pitt, LLP have more than 100 years of combined legal experience handling these types of cases.
+We are well aware of the challenges victims face in recovering compensation for their injuries, and we know how to overcome those challenges.

-If you suffered catastrophic injuries or your loved one was killed in a drunk driving crash anywhere in or around Birmingham, a surrounding area of Jefferson County, or anywhere else in the state of Alabama, do not wait to contact our firm.
+Don’t hesitate to reach out if you or your loved one experienced catastrophic injuries or death in a Birmingham-area drunk driving accident or anywhere in Alabama.
 You can have our lawyers provide an honest and thorough evaluation of your case when you call (205) 324-1212 or contact us online to set up a free consultation.